goldnate/gang-db.github.io/index.md

 ---
 ## Immigrants and Gang Databases Amendment

 Below is language and background links on an amendment to Resolution #20 that Chicago would like to add.
 I'm Nate Goldbaum and I'm spearheading this.
-You can call or text me at 773-490-5996 top discuss it.
+You can call or text me at 773-490-5996 to discuss it.

 ### Amendment Text